 Reason #1: You spend way too much money

-Did you know some of these bags cost as high as SIX HUNDRED BUCKS?
+Did you know some of these bags cost as high as A THOUSAND BUCKS?
+That would make sense if it also includes a firearm, but that’s obviously not the case.
 I’m looking at one right now (I won’t give you the link because I don’t want anyone buying this) and the seller actually has the audacity to tell me I’m saving $100!

 Save your money.
-With less 300 bucks (way less, depending on how much time you have on your hands) you can make the best bug out bag ever, and it will be customized to your needs.
+With less $300 (way less, depending on how much time you have on your hands) you can make the best bug out bag ever, and it will be customized to your needs.
 This doesn’t include guns and ammo, of course, but neither do these pre-made BOBs.

-Of course, you can build a nice bob for under $100 if you want to.
-The 300 dollar price tag is more of an upper limit that only a hardcore prepper would spend.
+You can build a nice starter BOB for under $100 if that’s what you can afford.
+The 300 dollar price tag is more of an upper limit that only a seasoned prepper would spend.

 Reason #2: You get to buy stuff customized to your own needs